-- OCP 3.0 SFF with pull tab - OCP 3.0 SFF with ejector latch
+- OCP 3.0 SFF with Pull Tab - · OCP 3.0 SFF with Ejector Latch

-Follow these instructions to install an OCP 3.0 Mezzanine card:
+Follow these instructions to install an OCP 3.0 mezzanine card:

-- 1. Remove the two screws securing the OCP 3.0 card slot cover. - 2.
-Remove the slot cover from the system. - Insert the OCP 3.0 card into the card slot ensuring that the card is firmly connected to the connector on the motherboard. - 4.
-Tighten the thumbnail screw to secure the OCP 3.0 card in place. - 5.
-Reverse steps 3-4 to replace the OCP 3.0 card.
+- 1. Remove the two screws securing the mezzanine card slot cover. - 2.
+Remove the slot cover from the system. - Insert the OCP 3.0 mezzanine card into the card slot ensuring that the card is firmly connected to the connector on the motherboard. - 4.
+Tighten the thumbnail screw to secure the OCP 3.0 mezzanine card in place. - 5.
+Reverse the previous steps to replace the OCP 3.0 mezzanine card.